babnigg/UCHI_PROJECTS/README.md

 ### PROJECT DESCRIPTIONS
 ${\color{Thistle}\textbf{DATA 11900:}}$
-> **CMB_fitting**: Compares bose-einstein and steady-state models for the Cosmic Microwave Background (CMB) using monopole spectrum data from COBE/FIRAS.
-Markov chain Monte Carlo (MCMC) is used to optimize the fit of the model to the data.
+> **proj 1**: desc...

 > **project 2**: desc...

 ${\color{YellowOrange}\textbf{ASTR 29800:}}$
-> **project 1**: desc...
+> **CMB_fitting**: Compares bose-einstein and steady-state models for the Cosmic Microwave Background (CMB) using monopole spectrum data from COBE/FIRAS.
+Markov chain Monte Carlo (MCMC) is used to optimize the fit of the model to the data.

 > **project 2**: desc...